 Valmet Automotive renewed its strategy in 2008.
 The range of engineering services was proliferated, the Board was strengthened by top names of the automotive industry, and a global contact network was set to facilitate customer communication.
 In 2010, Valmet Automotive founded Business Services to help customers in the critical steps that precede engineering and follow manufacturing.

 In late 2010, the acquisition of former Karmann convertible roof business operations in Europe elevated Valmet Automotive to one of the largest roof systems manufacturers in the world.
 Valmet Automotive has three production sites – Uusikaupunki in Finland, Osnabrück in Germany and Zary in Poland – and a century's worth of combined experience in manufacturing special vehicles and convertible roofs.
-Today Valmet Automotive has a unit also in Shanghai, China.

 In December 2014, Metso sold its shares so that Pontos, Industry Investment and the company management now continue as the owners.